top of page

 Brief description of the installed 407 cui Vari-Lift engine

-The engine installed in the vehicle today is based on the numbers matching 350 Pontiac engine.
-It has a bore of 3.905".
-The installation of a long-stroke crankshaft increased the original stroke from 3.75“ to 4.25”, making it a high-torque long-stroke engine with a displacement of 407 cui (6673 cc).
+The engine currently installed in the vehicle is based on the original (numbers-matching) 350 Pontiac engine.
+It has a bore of 3.905 inches.
+By installing a long-stroke crankshaft, the original stroke was increased from 3.75“ to 4.25”, making it a high-torque long-stroke engine with a displacement of 407 cui (6673 cc).

-When designing the engine characteristics, the focus was on the drivability of the vehicle.
-The goal was to achieve the highest possible torque, which should be available even at very low revs and, thanks to variable valve timing, can be maintained at a high level across a very wide rev range.
+When designing the engine’s characteristics, the vehicle’s drivability was the primary focus.
+The goal was to achieve the highest possible torque, which should be available even at very low RPMs and, thanks to the variable valve timing, can be maintained at a high level across a very wide RPM range.

 Additional set of Vari-Lift rockers encluding 1 set of Edelbrock 87cc heads